Dummy

 A positive pivot shift is a good indication to do an ALL reconstruction in addition to an anterior cruciate ligament reconstruction.
 However, there are other situations to do an ALL reconstruction.
 More on this later.

-The ALL reconstruction
+The ALL procedure

-Who is eligible for ALL reconstruction?
+Who is eligible for treatment of ALL?

 The ALL combined with anterior cruciate ligament reconstruction.